Many Filipinos work abroad hoping to provide for families and prepare for their future.

 To further squeeze meager income they receive from their monthly wages, they give up personal luxury and comfort so that the bulk of what they receive is sent home.
 This includes adapting to the cramped, crowded, and often noisy environment of shared apartments.
 These are dwellings that are often extended beyond their capacity so in the process, saves tenants the burden of

-Your roommate steals your food.
+Your housemate steals your food.

 While you did everything — bought the ingredients, prepared the utensils, cooked, and patiently waited — someone else ate it as you blinked (went to the bathroom, changed clothes, etc).
 As the domestic home is traditionally populated by members of the family who naturally share food, the mentality gets carried over even on dwellings people who cohabitate because of work or other arrangements.

 You often have to remind him or her that rent is past due.
-Sometimes he or she pays up, but on certain occasions, this roommate seems prepared with excuses all the time: delayed salary, just sent the entire month’s wages to family in the Philippines, loaned the money to a friend.
+Sometimes he or she pays up, but on certain occasions, this housemate seems prepared with excuses all the time: delayed salary, just sending the entire month’s wages to family in the Philippines, loaned the money to a friend.
 And the list goes on.
 So you sometimes end up paying the entire rent, utility bills, and other expenses in the house.

-Your roommate has bad hygiene habits.
+Your housemate has bad hygiene habits.

 tell show their true characters by the way they behave in the house.

 Shampoo, cooking oil, spare coins, or toothpaste, nothing gets spared.
 This flatmate saves more money at your expense.
 You just bought a dozen eggs, six-pack beer, and rolls of tissue, but they exhaust faster than you can consume.
 Sharing the expenses — buying eggs and equally dividing them — could be a solution, but your housemate consumes more than he or she is entitled to.
 You can only wish this person does not use your toothbrush or wears your clothes.